27 Best Things To Do In Montevideo

 Enjoy a show of Candombe

-Candombe is a popular musical tradition that involves drumming and dancing and that is commonly heard during Montevideo’s carnival.
-Its roots are to be found in African slave music and in traditional European folk dance.
+Candombe is a popular musical tradition that involves drumming and dancing and is commonly heard during Montevideo’s carnival.
+Its roots are in African slave music and traditional European folk dance.
 In other words, it’s quite unique.

-It is so much part of Uruguay heritage that in 2006 the Chamber of Deputy adopted a bill to celebrate the National Day of Candombe – Afro-Uruguayan Culture and Racial Equity, each 3 of December.
+It is so much part of Uruguay’s heritage that in 2006, the Chamber of Deputies adopted a bill to celebrate the National Day of Candombe – Afro-Uruguayan Culture and Racial Equity, each 3 of December.
 In 2009 Candombe was inscribed in the list of Intangible Cultural Heritage of Humanity.

 A show of Candombe is a great way to get to know Uruguayan culture and spirit better.
 Shows are held every Sunday.
 You can even join a guided tour where you’ll get a proper explanation of what the music and the dance mean.